How to fix Remote View issues on Windows

 - The device was put in Restart/Shut Down/Sleep.

-- The Remote Assist app process was disrupted (example: from the Task Manager).
+- The Remote Assist app process was disrupted (for example: from the Task Manager).

 - Ensure the device is online.

-- Restart remote view session and grant permission.
+- Restart the remote view session and grant permission.

-3. Only the ‘Entire Screen’ option is shown on Hexnode Remote Assist for screen selection
+3. Only the ‘Entire Screen’ option is shown on the Hexnode Remote Assist app for screen selection

 The Hexnode Remote Assist app supports the sharing of external displays connected to the same device.
-You may share the ‘screen’ of any one of these displays by opening the Remote View app and selecting Grant Permission > Select Screen > [Select your screen] > Done.
+You may share the ‘screen’ of any one of these displays by opening the Hexnode Remote Assist app and selecting Grant Permission > Select Screen > [Select your screen] > Done.